 About

-Colonel Henry Arthur Gunning Brooke was awarded an Immediate MC at the final Battle of Monte Cassino for, in the words of General Alexander, his "skill, resourcefulness and inspirational leadership".
+Colonel Henry Arthur Gunning Brooke was awarded an Immediate MC at the final Battle of Monte Cassino, for in the words of General Alexander, his "skill, resourcefulness and inspirational leadership".
 In mid-May '44, Brooke was in command of a troop of 16/5th Lancers in the Liri Valley where he rallied his badly shaken crew.
 For 3 days he led a successful offensive in fierce fighting after his commanding officer and squadron leader were killed.
 Col Brooke contracted malaria in North Africa in '43; was blown up 3 times in his Sherman tank but survived to assume command in '66 of 16/5 Queens Royal Lancers and served as an outstanding Colonel of the 16/5th Regiment from 1979 to 1985.

 Chelsea-ite, erudite